-BPM: Busting Barriers to Intelligent Automation (Part 1)
+BPM: A Flexible Backbone for Intelligent Automation (Part 1)

 - Why it’s important to take advantage of IA NOW

-- How and why the economics of smart automation have changed
+- How and why the economics of IA have changed

 - Why BPM is more relevant than ever